zenstackhq/zenstack-docs/docs/guides/authentication/next-auth.md

 ---
-description: Integrating with NextAuth.
+description: Integrating with Auth.js.
 sidebar_position: 1
-sidebar_label: NextAuth
+sidebar_label: Auth.js (NextAuth)
 ---

-# Integrating With NextAuth
+# Integrating With Auth.js (NextAuth)

 [NextAuth](https://next-auth.js.org/) is a comprehensive framework for implementing authentication in Next.js projects.
 It offers a pluggable mechanism for configuring how user data is persisted.